rsehmbi/greenfoodtracker/README.md

 with their friends through social media.

 ## Green Food Challenge Restaurant Guide

-The goal of this phase is to be able to post pictures and locations of what you are eating and see what others are eating, in order to help others in your community find “low carbon” places to eat.
-For example, students could post about the falafel wrap at Donair Town, the sushi at Togo Sushi, and the Beyond Meat Burger at A&W.
+The goal of this phase is to allow participants to share the locations and pictures of the food they are eating, and view what others have shared.
+Participants can help others in the community find “low carbon” options.
+For example, SFU Burnaby students can post about the falafel wrap at Donair Town, the sushi at Togo Sushi, and the Beyond Meat Burger at A&W.